 The easiest option for getting to Mingun is to book an organized tour from Mandalay.
 Usually, I'd prefer the independent options, but after doing a bit of research, I found this tour, which is actually great value for money.

-For around $36USD, you get a full, 9.5-hour tour of Sagaing and Mingun, including transport and a stop at all of the Mingun attractions and highlights on this blog.
+This includes a full 9.5-hour tour of Sagaing and Mingun, including transport and a stop at all of the Mingun attractions and highlights listed on this blog.

 2. Mandalay to Mingun by Boat